Rich, clean, and chocolatey cookies, no oven required!

 - 1 cup coconut sugar

-- Drop by spoonfuls onto parchment paper and allow to cool completely.
+- Drop by tablespoon onto parchment paper and allow to cool completely.
 Enjoy!